joshbegley/nyt-latest/previous.md

 https://nytimes.com/2025/06/27/world/europe/uk-palestine-action-arrests-terrorism-law.html

 **Canadiens, Blue Jackets finalists in trade talks for Islanders' Noah Dobson: Sources**\
-`It is Dobson's wish to join a team on the upswing toward contention, and both of those landing spots are viewed as favorable.`\
+`Dobson wishes to join a team on the upswing toward contention, and both of those landing spots are viewed as favorable.`\
 https://nytimes.com/athletic/6456232/2025/06/27/noah-dobson-trade-canadiens-blue-jackets-islanders/

 **Here’s the latest.**\